-The 50% probable remaining program contingency balance (i.e., the approved TBPOC program contingency balance less the 50% probable draw) increased by \$40 million this quarter.
+The 50% probable remaining Program Contingency Balance (i.e., the approved TBPOC Program Contingency Balance less the 50% Probable Draw) increased by \$19 million this quarter.

-Cost and schedule risks on the SAS contracts trended downward this quarter primarily due to progress made with installation of cable strands and the transfer of Hinge K work to the SAS contract.
-The cost and schedule risks associated with completing the cable system, load transfer, and the corridor systems required for bridge opening have not changed substantially this quarter.
+Cost risks on the SAS contract trended downward this quarter primarily due to progress made with installation of cable and suspenders.
+The schedule risks associated with completing the cable system, load transfer, and the corridor systems required for bridge opening have not changed substantially this quarter.
 Teams are actively engaged in each of these areas to mitigate the risks to the greatest extent possible.